Ishanoshada/GDorks/README.md

 - **map**: Displays a map centered around a specific location.

-   Example: `map:New York` will display a map centered around New York.
+   Example: `map:Sri Lanka` will display a map centered around New York.

 - **movie showtimes**: Provides movie showtimes for a specific location.